Gravy For Dogs

 Add Variety To Your Dog’s Food

 According to Peterson, changing foods and even flavors can be tricky.
-However, all such switches should incorporate a transitional period because dogs, not unlike humans and other animals, can be creatures of habit.
+However, all such switches should incorporate a transitional period because dogs can be creatures of habit, not unlike humans and other animals.
 An easy way to maintain your dog’s diet while still adding a bit of new zip?
 Top your buddy’s food with gravy.
 Manufacturers are now offering dog gravies in such flavors as pot roast, bacon, and country chicken — enough to get the mouth of both you and your dog watering.
 (But dog gravies are specially formulated for canines.)

 Sneak Medicine Into The Dog Gravy